Image

 Airbus Helicopters H145 & ACH145 (BK117D-2 & BK117D-3)

-This version is marketed as Airbus H145 (originally EC145T2), but officially known as BK117D-2.
-The five blade main rotor version is known as BK117D-3, but still has the marketing name remained H145.
+This version is marketed as Airbus H145 (originally EC145T2), but officially known as BK117D‑2.
+The five blade main rotor version is known as BK117D-3, but the marketing name remained H145.
 The dedicated VIP version is marketed as ACH145.

 In British military service the H145 is known as Jupiter HT1.
 The US Army has a version that is called UH-72B Lakota.